microsoft/WebTemplateStudio/CONTRIBUTING.md

 ## Quality insurance for pull requests for updating the Wizard

-We encourage developers to follow the following guidances when submitting pull requests for the wizard:
+We encourage developers to consider the following guidelines when submitting pull requests for the wizard:

 - The Wizard must be usable and efficient with keyboard only.
 - Tab order must be logical.